imparang/imparang/README.md

 👋 Hi there!
 I'm iOS Developer 🚀

 I love coffee ☕️. <br />
-I like to meet and talk to people.  <br />
+I like to meet and talk to people ✨.  <br />
 I enjoy playing tennis and taking a photo 📸.  <br />
-I hope to develop every beautiful things ✨. <br />

 ## 💪 Skills